ninomyaovo/STAT418-Final-Project/README.md

 | Physical Sweeper  | attack is highest & speed >= 75   |
 | Special Sweeper  | sp. atk is highest & speed >= 75 |
 | Support  | rest of pokemons |

-Also, legendary Pokémon routinely exceed 600 total base stats and distorted early optimisation tests, so I removed it.
-The resulting, clean dataset lives at ```pokemon_clean.csv``` and is what both the Flask API and the Shiny dashboard load at runtime.

 ## Model Implementation